What budget to travel à CHICAGO? Money and currency

 If you don't want to break the bank, there's a simple solution: take advantage of Happy Hour!
 Generally proposed on weekdays, between 3pm and 6pm, they will allow you to drink cocktails, beers or glasses of wine at reduced prices.

 Hotel costs will be the main expense of the trip, in addition to airfare.
-Very good hotels can be found for around US$100-130, in any season, if booked in advance.
+Very good hotels can be found for around US$150 to US$200, in any season, if booked in advance.
 On the Internet, on specialized sites offering unbeatable prices, or on hotel sites themselves, which compete with promotional codes to fight off competition from booking platforms.
 On the downside, this option doesn't allow you to choose your room, so you run the risk of ending up on lower floors with no view.
-Room rates in the Great Lakes region can double during popular conventions and events: here too, it's important to get the facts before booking your stay.
-Chicago remains the city where room rates can triple from one day to the next.
+Room rates in the Great Lakes region can double or even triple during popular conventions and events: here too, it's important to get the facts before booking your stay.
+Chicago remains the city where room rates can vary greatly from one day to the next.
 It's really important to book in advance, if you don't want any nasty surprises on arrival.

-It's easy to find good restaurants where you can eat for less than US$20.
-On the other hand, public transport is more expensive than in France, except for Detroit: US$2.50 a ticket in Chicago, US$28 for 7 days, US$75 for a month + US$5 for the Ventra card.
-You won't find any savings in international or simply American brand stores (except in Minnesota, where there is no tax on purchases).
-If you go shopping, however, electronics, audio and cameras will be a little cheaper.
-In your excitement, check that the international warranty is working properly.
-Renting a car, which is necessary to be autonomous around the lakes, is a little expensive, but gasoline is always half the price in France.
+It's easy to find good restaurants where you can eat for less than US$20, as long as you opt for simple establishments (fast-food, diners).
+In a sit-down restaurant, you should expect to pay between US$25 and US$35 per person.
+On the other hand, public transport is more expensive than in France, except in Detroit: US$2.50 a ticket in Chicago, US$28 for 7 days, US$75 for a month + US$5 for the Ventra card.
+You won't find any savings in international or simply American brand stores (except in Minnesota, where there is no tax on clothing).
+If you do go shopping, electronics, audio or cameras may be a little cheaper, but the price gap has narrowed: check in your excitement that the international warranty is working properly.
+Renting a car, which you'll need to get around the lakes on your own, remains a little expensive, but petrol is still cheaper than in France.